Atabiy/secappun/README.md

 # secappun
 This app was made for freshmens competition in university.
-That's all your have to know)
+That's all you have to know)